19hours/sg-statutes/Accountants Act - AA2004.md

 (8)  On the completion of a review under this section, the Registrar shall —

+(a)

-(a) dismiss the complaint or information, if he finds that the complaint is frivolous, vexatious, misconceived or without merits, or that the information is unsubstantiated;
+dismiss the complaint or information, if he finds that the complaint is frivolous, vexatious, misconceived or without merits, or that the information is unsubstantiated;

+(b)

-(b) in a case where the complaint or information relates to the conviction (whether in Singapore or elsewhere) of the public accountant, accounting corporation, accounting firm or accounting LLP concerned of an offence that —
+in a case where the complaint or information relates to the conviction (whether in Singapore or elsewhere) of the public accountant, accounting corporation, accounting firm or accounting LLP concerned of an offence that —

+(i)

-(i) involves fraud or dishonesty; or
+involves fraud or dishonesty; or

+(ii)

-(ii) implies a defect in character which makes the public accountant concerned unfit for his profession,
+implies a defect in character which makes the public accountant concerned unfit for his profession,

 recommend to the Oversight Committee to refer the matter to a Disciplinary Committee for a formal inquiry; and

 [11/2006 wef 06/10/2006]

+(c)

-(c) in any other case, recommend to the Oversight Committee to refer the matter to a Complaints Committee for inquiry.
+in any other case, recommend to the Oversight Committee to refer the matter to a Complaints Committee for inquiry.

 (9)  The Oversight Committee may, upon accepting the recommendation of the Registrar under subsection (8)(b) or (c) —

+(a)

-(a) direct the Registrar to appoint a Complaints Committee; or
+direct the Registrar to appoint a Complaints Committee; or

+(b)

-(b) appoint a Disciplinary Committee,
+appoint a Disciplinary Committee,

 as appropriate, and refer the complaint or information thereto for an inquiry or a formal hearing, as the case may be.

 #### Power to proceed with complaint notwithstanding complainant’s withdrawal

+42.

-42\.—(1)  The Oversight Committee may, if it thinks fit, direct that a complaint against a public accountant, an accounting corporation, an accounting firm or an accounting LLP be proceeded with at an inquiry of a Complaints Committee or a formal inquiry of a Disciplinary Committee notwithstanding that the complainant may have withdrawn the complaint at any time before or after the appointment of the Complaints Committee or Disciplinary Committee\.[11/2006 wef 06/10/2006]
+—(1)  The Oversight Committee may, if it thinks fit, direct that a complaint against a public accountant, an accounting corporation, an accounting firm or an accounting LLP be proceeded with at an inquiry of a Complaints Committee or a formal inquiry of a Disciplinary Committee notwithstanding that the complainant may have withdrawn the complaint at any time before or after the appointment of the Complaints Committee or Disciplinary Committee.

+[11/2006 wef 06/10/2006]

 (2)  Where the Oversight Committee has made a direction under subsection (1), the complaint shall be proceeded with as if it had originated as information which the Oversight Committee had, on its own motion, referred to the Registrar for review under section 41(2).

 #### Conviction final and conclusive

-43\.
+43.

   In any proceedings instituted under this Part against a public accountant, an accounting corporation, an accounting firm or an accounting LLP arising from his or its conviction of a criminal offence, the Registrar, the Oversight Committee, a Complaints Committee, a Disciplinary Committee and the High Court on appeal from any order of the Oversight Committee, shall accept the conviction as final and conclusive unless —

+(a)

-(a) it is subject to review or appeal that has not yet been determined;
+it is subject to review or appeal that has not yet been determined;

+(b)

-(b) it has been quashed or set aside; or
+it has been quashed or set aside; or

+(c)

-(c) a pardon has been given in respect of it.
+a pardon has been given in respect of it.

 [11/2006 wef 06/10/2006]

 #### Constitution of Complaints Committee

+44.

-44\.—(1)  A Complaints Committee shall consist of the following members, all of whom shall be appointed from the Complaints and Disciplinary Panel:(a) 3 public accountants; and
+—(1)  A Complaints Committee shall consist of the following members, all of whom shall be appointed from the Complaints and Disciplinary Panel:

+(a)

+3 public accountants; and

+(b)

-(b) one lay person.
+one lay person.

 (2)  The Registrar shall designate one member of the Complaints Committee who is a public accountant to be its chairman.